 The images help physicians diagnose different ailments and figure out the necessary steps the patient should take for treatment.
 Radiologic techs can choose to practice expertise in different imaging techniques such as X-ray and computed tomography (CT) imaging as well as positron emission tomography (PET).
 Aside from these methods, they are also responsible for monitoring patient safety, interviewing patients, explaining procedures and assisting them throughout the process.

-As of 2019, there are about t 212,000 radiology techs in the United States and the profession is growing rapidly.
-They are usually employed at different sites:
+According to the Bureau of Labor Statistics, there were 250,700 radiology tech jobs in the United States and the profession is growing rapidly.

 Is Radiology Tech School Harder Than Nursing School?